jesusBray/Practices-C-/README.md

 # Practices-C++
-development of university practices
+Development of university practices

 For installation download these dependencies if you develop in a nilux environment

-sudo apt-get install g++
+1: sudo apt-get install g++

-sudo apt-get install codeblocks
+2: sudo apt-get install codeblocks

-sudo apt-get install build-essential
+3: sudo apt-get install build-essential